Visits to the end-of-life Centres

 The Athanasios team were also keen to emphasise that AVD visitors do require close personal reassurance.
 In the words of Sylviane “They have come all this way, they have paid all this money, how can they be sure this is for real and not just a myth ?”

 You are not expected to pay everything up-front.
-For foreign applicants, an initial payment of CHF 4,500 needs to be paid, with the second of CHF 5,000 paid no later than nine days before your arrival for the VAD.
-Some applicants, understandably, are worried about losing their money if they fail to qualify for an AVD or if the AVD needs to be cancelled or postponed.
-These circumstances are covered in some detail upon Athanasios’s own website and can also be discussed with the appointed personal advisor (see below).
+For foreign applicants, an initial payment of CHF 4,500 needs to be paid, with the second of CHF 5,000 paid no later than four weeks before your arrival for the VAD.

 Capacity

 Athanasios is starting with the capacity to handle up to one AVD per day.
 That would imply around 200 per year in total, or approximately 30% of the estimated total of annual AVD visitors to Switzerland.
-It is unlikely that they would reach that figure in their first year of operations, although both Pegasos and Dignitas are currently very busy – and demand from the USA is increasing rapidly.
+They are expected to handle between 100 and 120 AVDs during their first year.
+The additional capacity is welcome because both Pegasos and Dignitas are currently very busy and Phoenix Care is a more recent starter.

 Read Next Section >